 I'm not a morning person, so this one was hard for me, but I've reaped the benefits by creating and sticking to a morning ritual of stillness, gratitude and planning.
 I feel calmer and more in control the whole day by taking 30 minutes each morning to pray, meditate, and journal about what I'm grateful for and what I plan to do today.

-BONUS: If you'd like a step-by-step tutorial on how to create a morning ritual, including how to meditate using the Relaxation Response - sign up for my FREE 5-day email course: Organize Your Way to an Extra Hour a Day.
+BONUS: If you'd like a step-by-step tutorial on how to create a morning ritual, including how to meditate using the Relaxation Response - sign up for my FREE 5-day email course: Simplify Your Way to a Calm Day.
 On Day 1 you'll create a personalized morning ritual that works for you!
 Learn more and sign up here.

 12. Unplug at night.